the-turing-way/the-turing-way/book/content/rdm/docmetadata.md

 - Data should be stored in logical and hierarchical folder structures with a README file used to describe the structure.

 The README file is helpful for others and will also help you find your data in the future {% cite Fuchs2018documentation %}.
-See [here](https://cornell.app.box.com/v/ReadmeTemplate) for an example.
+See [README template from Cornell](https://cornell.app.box.com/v/ReadmeTemplate) for an example.